-She is committed to serving its people.
-Since being elected on her first attempt in May 2019, she has prioritised families experiencing homelessness and domestic abuse awareness.
-Jennifer has supported, and personally assisted a number of homeless women with small children to find appropriate accommodation.
-Jennifer has also worked closely with Coercive Control Ireland to raise awareness of this issue.
+Since first being elected as a public representative, Jennifer has prioritised families experiencing homelessness and domestic abuse awareness.
+She has supported, and personally assisted a number of homeless women with small children to find appropriate accommodation.
+She has also worked closely with Coercive Control Ireland to raise awareness of this issue.

 Since being elected as a TD, Jennifer has continued to work for constituents at a national level, drawing on a decade of experience working in Government on policy and legislation.
 She is passionate about politics as a tool to improve social justice, opportunity and fairness.

 Previously Jennifer has worked within Fine Gael as well as in government for the Department for Housing, Planning and Local Government, Department for Justice and Equality and the Department for Children and Youth Affairs.

 Garda powers should be extended to include the policing of face coverings at outdoor demonstrations – Carroll MacNeill